 Viewed in a negative way.
 Almost everyone has the desire to be liked.
 But, speaking candidly may come at the cost of judgment if the candor isn’t well-received.
 To avoid that harsh light, professionals may avoid candid conversations or act diplomatically to keep their reputation at work intact.

 Harmful repercussions.
 You’ve noticed your colleague’s work hasn’t been up to par lately.
-And while you want to have a conversation, you fear what the impact may be on your future.
+And while you want to have a conversation, you fear what the impact may be on your future and the culture.
 So, you just ignore it.
 Professionals may shy away from candor out fear of being marginalized or fired from the company.

 Uncomfortable side effects.
 We mentioned how leading a candid conversation is rooted in sincere intentions, but it may not be accepted with open arms.
 Candor may be met with resistance or emotions that may be awkward or uncomfortable.

 The ripple effect of lacking candor in the workplace travels beyond one or two incidents.
 It taints company culture, conditions self-serving attitudes, and creates an atmosphere of fear and suspicion.
 Be sure to pay attention to these three detrimental factors:

 Mob mentality.
 People are consistently influenced by their peers.
 As humans, we tend to adapt to behaviors that are considered the “norm.”
 If your office environment does not practice candid conversations, expect your team members to follow that trend.